frcdesign/FRCDesign.org/docs/learning-course/stage1/1E/exercise3.md

 For exact feature details, you should refer to the exercise solutions document.
 This is to prepare you for later exercises that are gradually less guided.

-In this exercise, you will be modeling a very simple 2.5" foam ball shooter.
+In this exercise, you will be modeling a very simple 2.5" ball shooter.
 This mechanism features 3D printed pulleys, a 3D printed ramp, and nut strips.
 Be sure to pay attention to layout sketches when modeling.

 ### 3D Printed Pulleys